User guide#

 Cirq contains various simulators which you can use to simulate the circuits constructed above.
 In this subsection we demonstrate how to run them on an IQM quantum computer.

-Cirq on IQM implements IQMSampler, a subclass of cirq.work.Sampler, which is used to execute quantum circuits.
+Cirq on IQM provides IQMSampler, a subclass of cirq.work.Sampler, which is used to execute quantum circuits and decompose/route them for the architecture of the quantum computer.
 Once you have access to an IQM server you can create an IQMSampler instance and use its run() method to send a circuit for execution and retrieve the results:

 from iqm.cirq_iqm.iqm_sampler import IQMSampler